Car plows into pizzeria near Paris, killing 12-year-old girl

 A photograph published on social media showed a gray BMW car surrounded by upturned tables in the outdoor seating area of a restaurant.
 Reuters could not immediately verify the authenticity of the image.

 Brandet said five victims were being treated in hospital for life-threatening injuries.
-Eight others suffered minor injuries.
+Eight others suffered minor injuries and seven were treated for shock.

 "Everyone on the terrace was hit," one witness told BFM TV.